 Duration

-The Memorial proposes the study of a filmed testimony broadcast after the visit.
+The Memorial offers the study of a filmed testimony broadcast after the visit.
 The activity is led by the guide using a questionnaire.
-The themes and testimonials proposed are:
+The proposed themes and testimonials are:

 The end of the Holocaust and the Nazi concentration camp universe.
-Survive, testify, judge (1944-1948) – CNRD
+Surviving, testifying, judging (1944-1948) – CNRD

 The Vel d'Hiv roundup (Journey of three children, testimonies made by the USC Shoah Foundation)

-The genocide of the Tutsi in Rwanda: crossed journey of two surviving teenagers
+The genocide of the Tutsi in Rwanda: the journey of two surviving teenagers

 Duration